 - 1. Workshop on techniques of integrating drama and art in teaching. - 2.
 Develop a song, play, or drama on any of the topic in the curriculum. - c.
-Developing Aesthetic sensibility through Drama and Art
+Developing Aesthetic sensibility through Drama and Art aesthetics in art.

-Special reference to Art as an experience'- John Dewey's writings
+Special reference to 'Art as an experience'- John Dewey's writings

-2 Visit to any centre of art (museums, art gallery, or institutes of performing arts like NCPA) and observe pieces of art/play.
-Group discussion can be conducted on the observation highlighting the aesthetics in art.
+Visit to a any centr e of art () museums, ar t galle ry, or instit utes of performing arts like NC PA) and observe pieces of art/play .
+(Group discu ssion can be conducted on the obs servati ion h ighlighti ng the

-Workshop on pottery and its decoration can be conducted for aesthetic sensibility.
+□ Workshop on pottery and its decoration can be conducted for aesthetic sensibility.

-1. Write an appreciation essay on the historical monuments (sculpture and architecture) or any piece of art (music, dance drama, painting)

-2. Developing masks and puppets to teach any topic in their methods, present a lesson using it.
+- 1. Write an appreciation essay on the historical monuments (sculpture and architecture) or any piece of art (music, dance drama, painting) - 2.
+Developing masks and puppets to teach any topic in their methods, present a lesson using it.
 Submission of a lesson plan is required.

-Unit 3: DRAMA AND ART FOR PEDAGOGY: Objectives:
+Unit 3:DRAMA AND ART FOR PEDAGOGY